Last Updated on

-Children have a tendency to fall ill because their immune systems are not fully developed.
-It is common for parents to worry on seeing their child sick and in pain.
-If your child has a fever, you may want to give him over-the-counter medicine, but don’t.
-A fever is any temperature above 100.4˚F. High fevers often occur with ordinary infections that are not life-threatening.
+Children have a tendency to fall ill because their immune system is not fully developed.
+It is common for parents to worry about seeing their child sick and in pain.
+If your child has a fever, you may want to give him over-the-counter medicine.
+However, this is not always the best option.
+A fever is any temperature above 100.4˚F. High fevers often occur with infections that may not always be not life-threatening.
 A fever becomes a matter of concern in children less than 2 years of age or if the fever is persistent.
 This article lays emphasis on recurrent fever in 3-year-olds or paediatric age children, the various causes, and the ways to alleviate body temperature during a fever.

 Causes of Recurrent Fever in a Child